 Keep payroll records according to IRS guidelines

 The last component of payroll is maintaining your records.
 The IRS outlines how long you should keep each payroll document, but it’s a good rule of thumb to keep everything for at least three years.
-The Small Business Association recommends you keep payroll records for six years to play it safe.
+The Small Business Association recommends keeping payroll records for six years.

 Simplify global payroll with Deel